DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication

 \section{Conclusion and Further Work}

-In this paper, we have presented an asynchronous system model based on \ac{NOMA} for \ac{DBMC} networks with $K$ \acp{TX} and one \ac{RX}, addressing the basic outline of possible future \ac{IoBNT} networking scenarios.
-The analytical \ac{BEP} of the system was derived and thoroughly evaluated for varying network size, noise level, and communication parameters.
-We identified the detection thresholds, the emitted number of molecules, and the synchronization offsets as the main deciding factors for the performance.
-Then, we showed that in comparison to existing schemes like \ac{TDMA} and \ac{MDMA}, the \ac{DBMC-NOMA} scheme can match the upper-bound \ac{MDMA} performance, under almost all conditions, if the detection thresholds are optimized, and certain worst-case configurations of synchronization offset are avoided.
-Subsequently, we proposed and comprehensively evaluated a novel optimization protocol for \ac{DBMC-NOMA} systems based on pilot symbols, \ac{DBMC-aNOMAly}.
-Using three separate simple algorithms designed to be implementable using chemical reaction networks, the protocol iteratively optimizes the most crucial communication parameters while avoiding the worst-case offset configurations to reduce the \ac{BEP} of the system.
-The results show significant robustness of the algorithm under different channel conditions, for different network sizes, as well as subject to sampling jitter.
-Lastly, we showed how the \ac{DBMC-aNOMAly} protocol could work in real time under changing conditions.
+This paper presented an asynchronous \ac{NOMA}-based system model for \ac{DBMC} networks with $K$ \acp{TX} and one \ac{RX}, motivated by future \ac{IoBNT} networking scenarios.
+We derived the analytical \ac{BEP} and evaluated the effects of network size, noise level, and communication parameters.
+Detection thresholds, emitted molecule counts, and synchronization offsets were identified as the main performance factors.
+Compared with \ac{TDMA} and \ac{MDMA}, \ac{DBMC-NOMA} can match the upper-bound \ac{MDMA} performance if thresholds are optimized and worst-case offset configurations are avoided.
+We then proposed and evaluated DBMC-aNOMAly, a pilot-symbol-based optimization protocol for \ac{DBMC-NOMA}.
+Using three simple \ac{CRN}-compatible algorithms, the protocol optimizes key communication parameters while using a \ac{WCAM} to avoid worst-case offsets and reduce system \ac{BEP}.
+The results show robustness across channel conditions, network sizes, and sampling jitter.
+The end-to-end analysis further shows that these gains remain beneficial after accounting for pilot overhead, and the protocol can adapt to changing conditions.

 We aim to address explicit modeling of the protocol as a chemical reaction network in future work, as well as the initial network setup and sampling procedure.
 Additionally, the \ac{DBMC-NOMA} scheme should be evaluated experimentally to validate analytical and simulation-based results.